U.S. third-quarter growth trimmed; business spending slowing

 WASHINGTON (Reuters) - The U.S. economy slowed slightly more than previously estimated in the third quarter and momentum appears to have moderated further in the fourth quarter, with new orders and shipments of manufactured capital goods falling in November.

-The pace of growth, however, likely remains strong enough to keep the economy on track to achieve the Trump administration’s 3 percent target this year.
-Gross domestic product increased at a 3.4 percent annualized rate, the Commerce Department said on Friday in its third reading of third-quarter GDP growth.
+Growth in the October-December quarter could still be strong and keep the economy on track to achieve the Trump administration’s 3 percent target this year.
+Consumer spending, which accounts for more than two-thirds of the U.S. economy increased solidly in November, other data showed on Friday.

+“Business spending looks to be losing momentum, placing the onus on households to keep the economic expansion going at a decent rate,” said Sal Guatieri, a senior economist at BMO Capital Markets in Toronto.

-That was slightly down from the 3.5 percent pace estimated last month and well above the economy’s growth potential, which economists estimate to be about 2 percent.
+Gross domestic product increased at a 3.4 percent annualized rate, the Commerce Department said in its third reading of third-quarter GDP growth.
+That was slightly down from the 3.5 percent pace estimated last month and above the economy’s growth potential, which economists estimate to be about 2 percent.

 The revisions to the third-quarter GDP reading reflected markdowns to consumer spending and exports.
 There were downward revisions to business spending on equipment and nonresidential structures, as well as residential investment.